GaloyMoney/blink/README.md

   - Support for clearnet and TOR
   - Support for invoices with and without a specified amount
   - Route probing to pre-display an accurate fee and mitigate attacks based on expensive routing
-  - Channel data backup to Dropbox and Google Cloud storage
+  - Channel data backup to S3 and Google Cloud storage
 - Custodial storage of all user assets
   - Limited funds stored in hot-wallet (keys kept on servers)
   - Threshold based rebalancing to cold-storage (keys stored on offline hardware devices)